specifysystems/lmpy/_sources/tutorial/mcpa.rst.txt

 Introduction
 ============
-We provide an implementation of the metacommunity phylogenetics analysis (MCPA) from Liebold et al, 2010 that allows a researcher to study the effects of environment and historical biogeography on the distributions of sister clades in a phylogeny.
+We provide an implementation of the metacommunity phylogenetics analysis (MCPA) from Liebold et al. 2010 that allows a researcher to study the effects of environment and historical biogeography on the distributions of sister clades in a phylogeny.
 This analysis can be used to find significant correlations between clade distributions and various environmental and biogeographic